You usually only have six weeks to make a decision on an individual health insurance or Affordable Care Act (ACA) exchanges plan in most states.

 Many states offer financial help for people with income below 400% of the federal poverty limit.
 You can find out more about these subsidies below.

 Open enrollment is not for auto, life insurance or long-term care insurance.
 Those are completely separate products that you can buy on your own any time of year.

 It’s also not for Medicare.
 The fall open enrollment period for Medicare is Oct.
 15 to Dec.
 7, 2020.

 5. If you miss open enrollment, you may have to wait for a year to sign up

-Bronze plans have the highest deductibles and other cost-sharing, meaning more spent out of pocket for you when you use your health care, Fredericks says.
-Silver plans have lower cost-sharing than bronze, and gold plans even lower than silver.
+Bronze plans have the highest deductibles and other cost-sharing.
+That means more out of pocket costs when you use healthcare services.
+Silver plans have lower cost-sharing than bronze and gold plans even lower than silver.
 Platinum plans have the lowest deductibles and copays, etc.

 Generally, the more you pay in premiums the lower your cost-sharing.

 In a 2020 report, eHealth estimated that premiums for individual coverage for a single person was $456 in 2020, which was a slight increase over 2019.